10 things you should know about ISA transfers

 3. What happens if I withdraw money from my ISA?

 When it comes to Stocks and Shares and Cash ISAs, as a rule you should never withdraw your money if you’re looking to move it somewhere new.
-This will cause it to lose its tax-free status when you come to reinvest it.
-Always use your new provider’s transfer service to make sure your money remains tax-free.
+This will cause it to lose its tax-efficient status when you come to reinvest it.
+Always use your new provider’s transfer service to make sure your money remains tax-efficient.

 4. Will it affect my ISA allowance for this year?